FusionCache/docs/docs/update/update.md

 > If `UPDATE` does not include `_oids` then all root class objects are updated, which may not be the intention.

-The <RootClass> is the key and the value is a list of member names with values to overwrite the existing values.
+There should be one JSON object with the `<RootClass>` as the key.
+Its value is a list of member names and values to overwrite the existing value.

 ```json